telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform.md

 ### Currently not supported

-Referencing .Net Standard binaries you can add SignatureField but can not sign or import signed documents.
+ - Referencing .Net Standard binaries you can add SignatureField but can not sign or import signed documents.
+ - **PNG** images are **not** supported.
+Due to framework limitations, **only JPEG and JPEG2000 are supported**.

 ## See Also